cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### Advantages

-- **Efficiency: a dramatically smaller task pool** that does not increase in size if spread over multiple cycle points
+- **Efficiency: a dramatically smaller task pool** that does not increase in size with spread over cycle points
 - **No need for dynamic dependency matching** - parents update child prerequisites directly at spawning time
 - **An easily-understood graph-based "window on the workflow"**
 - **Suicide triggers not needed for alternate path branching**
 - **Task instances can run out of cycle point order**
-   - no stalling because of unspawned tasks downstream of a failed task)
+   - no stalling because of unspawned tasks downstream of a failed task
 - **Achieve "reflow" by simply re-triggering a task**
-- **No need to manually insert the first instance of newly-defined tasks** on restart or reload (unless perhaps they have no parents)
+- **No need to manually insert the first instance of newly-defined tasks** on restart or reload (unless they have no parents)

 ### Terminology

-- **parent** and **child**: up- and down-stream graph relationships (not runtime inheritance!)
+- **parent** and **child**: graph relationships, parents spawn children on demand.
+(Not runtime inheritance!)
 - **task**: an abstract node in the workflow graph (task name at a particular cycle point)
-- **task proxy**: an object in the scheduler program that represents a particular task instance (task name at a particular cycle point)
+- **task proxy**: an object in the scheduler program representing a particular task that the scheduler is currently aware of
-- **task pool**: task proxies representing "active tasks" that the scheduler is currently aware of
+- **task pool**: pool of current "active" task proxies
 - **runahead pool**: task proxies that have been spawned (created) already but are beyond the current runahead limit, or beyond the (non-final) stop point.
   All tasks are initially spawned into the runahead pool then released to the